confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 Once formed, many operations can be run using the client APIs exposed on `listeners`.

-In order to utilize pull queries and their high availability functionality, the nodes within the cluster must be able to communication with each other.
-KsqlDB supports setups with either a single shared listener for both client and internal communication, or dual single-purpose listeners.
+In order to utilize pull queries and their high availability functionality, the nodes within the cluster must be able to communicate with each other. ksqlDB supports setups with either a single shared listener for both client and internal communication, or dual single-purpose listeners.
 The following describes how to configure listeners depending on the nature of your environment and requirements.